dhutapratama/docs/helpers.md

 <a name="method-fluent-str-swap"></a>
 #### `swap` {.collection-method}

-The `swap` method replaces multiple values in the string using PHP's `strtr` function:
+The `swap` method replaces multiple values in the string using GO's `strtr` function:

     use Illuminate\Support\Str;